 Any student desiring to change from one curriculum program to another program must initiate the change of program with the Admissions Office in Building 13.
 Be aware that changing majors can delay graduation and exhaust financial aid eligibility.

 WHAT SHOULD I DO IF I THINK THERE IS AN ERROR ON MY PROGRAM EVALUATION?

 If you feel that WebAdvisor or Colleague is not correctly analyzing certain requirements on the program evaluation, you should contact the Registrar’s Office at 910-272-3338 or email@example.com.
-An even better idea is to print a program evaluation to submit to the Records Office and highlight your concerns.
+An even better idea is to print a program evaluation, highlight your concerns, and take it to the Records Office.
 If calling, be sure to give your name, Colleague ID number, which curriculum, and the nature of the problem.
 Every attempt will be made to address your concerns as soon as possible.